 “Give me three good reasons why…”

-Stifling debate is a national pastime in America.
-From the Department of Justice to Ivy college campuses, to Twitter trolls, to mainstream media, we don’t debate, we disdain or shame those who dare debate us; and if you happen to attend the wrong party’s rally, protestors are permitted to clobber you over the head with impunity.
-Go ahead and protest, but don’t protest the protesters unless you want a black eye and a few adjustments in the dental department.
-Freedom of ‘screech’ is now an inalienable right.
+In our country, stifling debate is a national pastime.
+From the Attorney General to Ivy college campuses, to Twitter trolls, to mainstream media, we don’t debate, we disdain or we shame those who dare debate against us; and if you happen to attend the wrong party’s campaign rally, protestors are permitted to clobber you over the head with impunity.

-Why not bring to the White House the brightest minds on all sides of our thorny issues such as immigration or foreign policy or gun control and ask, ‘give me three good reasons why.”
-P.S.
+Why not bring together in one room in the White House the brightest minds on all sides of the immigration, foreign policy, gun control issue and ask, ‘give me three good reasons why.”
 No one leaves until there is a plan.

 Compromise is a beautiful thing.
-The meaning comes from early 15th Century Middle French in which both sides would ‘co promise’ to agree with a wise arbitrator’s decision.
+It is based on early 15th Century Middle French formation that means both sides ‘co promise’ to agree with a wise arbitrator’s decision.

-The Queen of England recognized that even 600 years later, we have yet to find a better way.
+600 years later we have yet to find a better way forward.